grimme-lab/MindlessGen/README.md

 ## Usage

 > [!WARNING]
-> `mindlessgen` is still subject of drastic API changes and in the early development phase.
+> `mindlessgen` may still be subject to API changes.

 `mindlessgen` can be executed after installation in the desired environment via:
 ```
 mindlessgen -h
 ```
-All relevent command-line options are displayed in the terminal.
+All relevent command-line options are displayed in the terminal with this command.
+Also, all commands are accessible via the [TOML](https://github.com/marcelmbn/MindlessGen/blob/main/mindlessgen.toml) configuration file.

 When using the program for academic purposes, please cite: